dillonkearns/mobster/README.md

 A mob/pair programming timer, inspired by the [MobProgramming/MobTimer.Python](https://github.com/MobProgramming/MobTimer.Python).
 Runs great on Mac, Windows, and Linux.
 Learn all about mobbing at the MobTimer.Python github page, and at [mobprogramming.org](http://mobprogramming.org/).
 This app was created to have an easier to maintain cross-platform application (using github's [electron](electron.atom.io) framework).

-## Using Current Mobsters for Git Commit Authors/Shell Scripts
+## Using Active Mobsters for Git Commit Authors/Shell Scripts
 The active mobsters will always be up-to-date in the `active-mobsters` file.

 The location of this file for the different platforms is: